undergroundwires/privacy.sexy/README.md

 - **Reversible**.
 Revert if something feels wrong.
 - **Accessible**.
 No need to run any compiled software on your computer with web version.
 - **Open**.
 What you see as code in this repository is what you get.
 The application itself, its infrastructure and deployments are open-source and automated thanks to [bump-everywhere](https://github.com/undergroundwires/bump-everywhere).
-- **Tested.** A lot of tests.
+- **Tested**.
+A lot of tests.
 Automated and manual.
 Community-testing and verification.
 Stability improvements comes before new features.
 - **Extensible**.
 Effortlessly [extend scripts](./CONTRIBUTING.md#extend-scripts) with a custom designed [templating language](./docs/templating.md).
 - **Portable and simple**.
 Every script is independently executable without cross-dependencies.